 Whopper Ploppers, MHX Rods, and custom rod building, oh my… This episode of Mud Hole’s Facebook Live tackles some whoppin’ topics that you won’t want to miss!

-Catch up on Mud Hole Live From April 6
+Catch up on Mud Hole Live

 This Mud Hole Facebook Live tackles everything from lures and rods, to what’s next for your rod build once you’ve picked a lure.
 Optimizing a custom fishing rod based on your target lure is the best way to get the ultimate fishing performance and experience.